Within the confines of our own homes, browsing through the internet is as easy as ABC.

 4- Use a Firewall:

-One of the most rookie mistake that a user can make while being connected to an unsecured public Wi-Fi network is to turn off the firewall or worse- to not use the firewall at all.
+One of the most rookie mistakes that a user can make while being connected to an unsecured public Wi-Fi network is to turn off the firewall or worse- to not use the firewall at all.

 To put it in simple terms, a firewall is any hardware or software that works by surveilling incoming and outgoing traffic to block any malicious programs according to a set of predetermined rules, set by the user.